pepkit/pepkit.github.io/_docs/project_config.md

 # Looper sections

 The following sections are specific to `looper`, which is one tool in `pepkit`.
 These sections are optional and only useful if you're planning to use `looper` to submit pipelines for your project.

+### Project config section: metadata

+The `metadata` section (described previously) has some additional attributes that are understood by `looper`.
+It may optionally include pointers to the submission-script subdirectory (where submit scripts are stored), the results subdirectory, and pipeline interface files.

+Example:

+	metadata:
+	  sample_annotation: /path/to/sample_annotation.csv
+	  output_dir: /path/to/parent/output/folder
+	  results_subdir: results_pipeline
+	  submission_subdir: submission
+	  pipeline_interfaces: /path/to/pipeline_interface.yaml

 ### Project config section: pipeline_config